Greek style souvlaki with homemade tzatziki

 Once they are grilled to perfection you give them a good dowsing of lemon juice and a sprinkle of sea salt and they are ready to plate or put into pita/flat bread with the usual suspects — some chopped tomatoes, onions as pictured.
 Some other popular toppings included chopped lettuce, feta and french fries.
 I also love them loaded with some grilled red peppers or eggplant too!
 Yum!
 Of course you cannot have souvlaki with out tzatziki — basically what Greeks use to fend off close talkers.
 Hehe!
 Yes beware and be warned you will have some pretty pungent garlic breathe going on after eating even just a little bit of it.
 But so worth it!
 I’m so partial to it and also take it so for granted in a way!!
 It’s a fabulous almost refreshing sauce which adds so much to grilled meats.
 I love it with Greek style rice too and just about anything really!
 It’s the raita of the Greek world.

 You guys just have to try this super basic and easy recipe.
 Do roast them in the oven if you don’t have a grill and to get them a little charred just broil them on each side for a few minutes when they are just about cooked through.
 Or instead of threading the meat onto skewers, simply cook it in a grill pan until it’s nicely charred.
 They will be equally delish!
 I love mine with my homemade pita bread that is so soft and chewy and delicious.
 Like I said before souvlaki isn’t souvlaki without a creamy tzatziki sauce.
 I love to prep my easy and delicious tzatziki when I’m marinating the meat.
 I usually strain the yoghurt and marinate the meat overnight.
 Then they are both ready the next day to grill and to mix with the rest of the ingredients.
-Add a Greek Horiatiki salad and your good to go!
+Add a Greek Horiatiki salad and you are good to go!
 It’s the perfect dish for outdoor grilling and entertaining and also great for meal prep!
 Enjoy!

 - 2 lbs of pork or chicken cleaned and cut up into ½-1 inch chunks